-In the classroom and in my work as a teacher-leader and advocate, I have six core beliefs that guide my work:
+In the classroom and in my work as a teacher-leader and pro-kid advocate, I have six core beliefs that guide my work:

 - Literacy is equity.
 All students should have the multiple opportunities to practice their literacy skills in multiple contexts across the curriculum every day.
 As global citizens, students need to be equipped with skills that will allow them to engage in important conversations about our planet, which means encouraging critical relationships with texts that move beyond agreement and allow for the formation of complex, nuanced thinking.
 Embedded in this view of literacy is the belief that all students can learn and that all students deserve appropriate challenges that propel them to even greater heights.

-- Instruction should honor and leverage students’ funds of knowledge.
+- Instruction should honor students’ funds of knowledge.
 The goal of teachers and schools shouldn’t be to “fix” anyone because students aren’t broken; they come to us with a range of skills and knowledges, and, as educators, we need to provide chances and contexts where students can leverage what they know to be successful in school.
 This means providing multiple paths to mastery, ensuring that students feel safe, seen, and heard, and being will learners about people and cultures who may be different from us.
 Our literacy is not the literacy; our writing process is not the writing process.

 - Reading and writing must be taught, not just assigned.
 Students need models, frameworks, and support in order to become skilled readers and writers.
 This requires teachers to have a principled pedagogy for teaching literacy skills in their classes and to provide time to practice these skills multiple times in multiple contexts to promote mastery.
 All teachers must be addressing these skills with their disciplines, and teams of teachers should be working collaboratively to help students understand how these skills transfer across content areas and into post-secondary and professional contexts.